naglismoc/FlySasScrape/README.md

 2. Close window.
 3. Start program again.

-*"WE’RE VALIDATING YOUR JAVASCRIPT ENGINE"*
+*"WE’RE VALIDATING YOUR JAVASCRIPT ENGINE"*</br>
 Program handles allert itself.
-Most of the time.
+Most of the time.</br>
-If afer accepting allert it repeats itself - it means website feels intimidated and wont open up for you.
+If afer accepting allert it repeats itself - it means website feels intimidated and wont open up for you.</br>
 1. change VPN
 2. Start program again.